-Tamarack Swale Trail is a 19.2 mile moderately trafficked out and back trail located near Hat Creek, CA that features a great forest setting and is rated as moderate.
+Tamarack Swale Trail is a 19.2 mile moderately trafficked out and back trail located near Hat Creek, California that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail.

 This loop to Lake Eiler and Barrett Lake is relatively easy with great sites to see and opportunities for fly fishing at Lake Eiler.